 Since its inception, Forth has been leading advocacy to put Oregon at the forefront of transportation electrification nationwide.
 More recently, we have expanded this work to Washington and a handful of other states.
-Our state level work aligns with our strategic plan:

 Increase state funding and policy support to provide shared electric mobility services for affordable housing residents and social service organizations

 Promote state and utility investment in brand-neutral EV outreach and education efforts to make more Americans aware of electric vehicles and their benefits

 Invest in programs that help gig drivers shift to electric vehicles in ways that help make them better off economically, rather than imposing additional costs and hardships, especially if states are adopting ‘clean miles standards’

 Support state funding for charging and state policies that support utility funding for charging infrastructure

 Increase state funding and support for technical assistance for charging

 Increase Access to Emerging Modes